Michael Mawanda

 Michael Maranga Mawanda (born 23 July 1967) is a Ugandan businessman, economist and politician.
-He is a serving member of parliament for Igara East Bushenyi District. and the current vice chairperson at Kampala International University Uganda.
+He served as a member of parliament for Igara East Bushenyi District in the 9th Parliament (2011–2016) and in the 10th Parliament (2017–2021) after he won 2017 Igara County East by-election as an Independent candidate. and the current vice chairperson at Kampala International University Uganda.

+In the 11th parliament, he was reelected as a member of parliament for Igara East county for the term 2021-2026.

+In the 12th parliament, he was elected as a member of parliament for Igara East County on the National Resistance Movement (NRM) ticket for the term 2026-2031.

 Early life and education

 Born in Bushenyi District on 23 July 1967.
 Mawanda attended Masheruka Secondary School for his O-Level Education and St. Francis Secondary School for his A-Level Education, attaining his Uganda Certificate of Education in 1985 and his Uganda Advanced Certificate of Education in 1989.

 Mawanda attained his Degree Bachelor of Arts at Makerere University in 1993.

 Career and politics

 Mawanda's political service started in 2011 as a member of parliament for Igara County East as a National Resistance Movement member for the term 2011–2016.

 In 2016 Mawanda contested as an independent and won, becoming a member of the 10th Parliament of Uganda representing Igara County East, Bushenyi District term 2017–2020.